 Demonstrating Success in B.I.S.

-- Four courses (a minimum of 12 credits).
-Business concentrators must take two 3000-level Liberal Studies Seminars, one 4000-level Liberal Studies Seminar or 4000-level Conduct of Inquiry class, and one other B.I.S./B.I.S.-approved UVa course.
-Liberal Arts concentrators must take two 3000-level Liberal Studies Seminars and one 4000 level Conduct of Inquiry: Humanities course and one Conduct of Inquiry: Social Sciences course.
+Students must take two 3000-level Liberal Studies Seminars and one 4000-level Conduct of Inquiry: Humanities course and one conduct of Inquiry: Social Sciences course.
 Students must receive a grade of C (2.0) or better in the Liberal Studies seminars to fulfill the first four term requirements.
 Starting in fall, 2016, students are required to take ISLS 3000: Transformations: Reading, Thinking, and Communicating in the Liberal Arts.
 Students must take an additional 3000-level Liberal Studies course.
 Students must get a C or better in the first Liberal Studies Seminar before enrolling in a 4000-level Liberal Studies Seminar or a Conduct of Inquiry course.